Readri205/MS2_Project/README.md

     * V22.1 Update README with wireframe and country search text
     * V22.2 Update README.md for site table
     * V22.3 Update README.md and testing.md contents
-    * C22.4 Remove filter.css link in index and contact pages
+    * V22.4 Remove filter.css link in index and contact pages
+    * V22.5 Code formating html, css, js first pass

 ***
 <b id="f1">1</b> Country searches drop down menu has some out of alphabetical listed order countries.
 The list order is defined by the Referential API.
 1[↩](#a1)